 - Preventive services provided by in-network providers are covered in full.
-Services provided by an out-of-network provider are not covered.
+Services provided by an out-ofnetwork provider are not covered.
 See Prior Authorization. - Monitoring a chronic medical condition is not preventive care. - Even at a preventive visit, you may get non-preventive care: - Providers can order a non-preventive test (even alongside preventive tests). - If you discuss a sign, symptom, or condition, you may be billed for a regular Professional Visit. - If a test was ordered to evaluate a sign, symptom, or health concern, it is Diagnostic. - The maximum number of visits covered is recommended by the United States Preventive Services Task Force, Centers of Disease Control and Prevention, and Health Resources and Services Administration, as applicable.

-2 ~ \$ What is covered?
-What is the limit?
-What wil In-network I I pay?
-Out-of-network Screening tests No limit No charge Not covered Colon cancer screening No limit No charge Not covered Wellness exams No limit No charge Not covered Contraceptives and tubal ligation No limit No charge Not covered Nutritional counseling and therapy No limit No charge Not covered Immunizations in the provider's office No limit No charge Not covered
+What is covered?
+What is the limit? ې What will I pay?
+In-network Out-of-network Screening tests No limit No charge Not covered Colon cancer screening No limit No charge Not covered Wellness exams No limit No charge Not covered Contraceptives and tubal ligation No limit No charge Not covered Nutritional counseling and therapy No limit No charge Not covered Immunizations in the provider's office No limit No charge Not covered